mk-fg/pulseaudio-mixer-cli/README.md

 Usage
 --------------------

-Run the script (either "pulseaudio-mixer-cli.py" or "pa-mixer-mk2.py") with "-h" or "--help" option to see various other options, but there aren't that many - most stuff is configurable via config file (described below).
+Run the script with "-h" or "--help" option to see various parameters, but there aren't that many - most stuff is configurable via config file (described below).

 That's basically how it looks... in an overly narrow terminal (to fit on a github page), and without "inverted row" selection visible: